ksalzke/move-to-action-group-omnifocus-plugin/README.md

 # Actions

-This plug-in contains the following action:
+This plug-in contains the following actions:

 ## Move to Action Group